DASH 2024: Guide to Datadog's Newest Announcements for Applications | Datadog

 Enable Datadog APM across your services in minutes with our enhancements to Single Step Instrumentation

 Datadog’s market-leading APM solution provides users deep, service-level insight with telemetry in context and AI assistance so they can observe, troubleshoot, and improve their cloud-scale applications.
 However, organizations can struggle to efficiently set up APM via the instrumentation of code owned by disparate infrastructure and application teams.
-To help customers roll out distributed tracing more quickly and easily across their entire organization, we released the beta for Single Step Instrumentation last year.
+To help customers roll out distributed tracing more quickly and easily across their entire organization, we released the Preview for Single Step Instrumentation last year.
 With this feature, one engineer can instrument all services in minutes at the same time they install the Datadog Agent, which automatically adds the relevant client library to the application’s code.
 Since last year, we’ve added support for:

 • ARM64 in addition to x86 chip architectures